cimentadaj/ml_socsci/03_trees.md

 <img src="03_trees_files/figure-html/unnamed-chunk-13-1.png" width="672" />

+Did you notice that we haven't interpreted any coefficients?
+That's right.
+Decision trees have no coefficients and many other machine learning algorithms also don't produce coefficients.
+Although for the case of decision trees this is because the model produces information in another way (through visualization of trees), lack of coefficients is common in machine learning models because they are too complex to generate coefficients for single predictors.
+These models are non-linear, non-parametric in nature, produce extremely complex relationships that we difficult to summarize in coefficients.
+Instead, the only produce predictions.
+We'll be delving into this topic in future sections in detail.

 I hope that these examples show that decision trees are a great tool for exploratory analysis and I strongly believe they have an inmense potential for exploring interactions in social science research.
 In case you didn't notice it, we literally just interpreted an interaction term that social scientists would routinely use in linear models.
 Without having to worry about statistical significance or plotting marginal effects, social scientists can use decision trees as an exploratory medium to understand interactions in an intuitive way.

 You might be asking yourself, how do we fit these models and visualize them? `tidyflow` and `tidymodels` have got you covered.
 For example, for fitting the model from above, we can begin our `tidyflow`, add a split, a formula and define the decision tree: